-In infants followed through age 18 months in PACTG 076, the occurrence of neurologic events was rare; seizures occurred in one child exposed to ZDV and two exposed to placebo, and one child in each group had reported spasticity.
-Mortality at 18 months was 1.4% among infants given ZDV compared with 3.5% among those given placebo [47].
+In infants followed through age 18 months in PACTG 076, the occurrence of neurologic events was rare: seizures occurred in one child exposed to ZDV and two exposed to placebo, and one child in each group had reported spasticity.
+Mortality at 18 months was 1.4% among infants given ZDV compared with 3.5% among those given placebo [61].
 The Perinatal Safety Review Working Group performed a retrospective review of deaths occurring among children born to HIV-1 infected women and followed during 1986-1999 in five large prospective U.S. perinatal cohorts.
-No deaths similar to those reported from France or with clinical findings attributable to mitochondrial dysfunction were identified in a database of >16,000 uninfected children born to HIV-1 infected women with and without antiretroviral drug exposure [48].
+No deaths similar to those reported from France or with clinical findings attributable to mitochondrial dysfunction were identified in a database of >16,000 uninfected children born to HIV-1 infected women with and without antiretroviral drug exposure [62].
 However, most of the infants with antiretroviral exposure had been exposed to ZDV alone and only a relatively small proportion (approximately 6%) had been exposed to ZDV-3TC.

 In an African perinatal trial (PETRA) that compared three regimens of ZDV-3TC (during pregnancy starting at 36 weeks' gestation, during labor, and through 1 week postpartum; during labor and postpartum; and during labor only) with placebo for prevention of transmission, data have been reviewed relating to neurologic adverse events among 1,798 children who participated.
+No increased risk of neurologic events was observed among children treated with ZDV-3TC compared with placebo, regardless of the intensity of treatment [63].
+The European Collaborative Study reviewed clinical symptoms in 2,414 uninfected children in their cohort, 1,008 of who had perinatal antiretroviral exposure.
+The median length of follow-up was 2.2 years (maximum, 16 years).
+No association of clinical manifestations suggestive of mitochondrial abnormalities was found with perinatal antiretroviral exposure.
+Of the 4 children with seizures in this cohort, none had perinatal antiretroviral exposure.

-No increased risk of neurologic events was observed among children treated with ZDV-3TC compared with placebo, regardless of the intensity of treatment [49].
-Finally, in a study of 382 uninfected infants born to HIV-1 infected women, echocardiograms were prospectively performed every 4 to 6 months during the first 5 years of life; 9% of infants had been exposed to ZDV prenatally [50].
+Finally, in a study of 382 uninfected infants born to HIV-1 infected women, echocardiograms were prospectively performed every 4 to 6 months during the first 5 years of life; 9% of infants had been exposed to ZDV prenatally [64].
 No significant differences in ventricular function were observed between infants exposed and not exposed to ZDV.

-Even if the association of mitochondrial dysfunction and in utero antiretroviral exposures is demonstrated, the development of severe or fatal mitochondrial disease in these infants appears to be extremely rare and should be compared against the clear benefit of ZDV in reducing transmission of a fatal infection by nearly 70% [51].
+Thus, there are conflicting data regarding whether mitochondrial dysfunction is associated with perinatal antiretroviral exposure.
+If this association is demonstrated, the development of severe or fatal mitochondrial disease appears to be extremely rare and should be compared against the clear benefit of antiretroviral prophylaxis in reducing transmission of a fatal infection by 70% or more [65-67].
+Mitochondrial dysfunction should be considered in uninfected children with perinatal antiretroviral exposure who present with severe clinical findings of unknown etiology, particularly neurologic findings.
 These results emphasize the importance of the existing Public Health Service recommendation for long-term follow-up for any child with in utero exposure to antiretroviral drugs.